leonardohcl/GCC-Toolkit/README.md

  The GoLang gliding box script outputs the probability matrix in a JSON file, and at [go_lang_fractal_json_processing_exemple.py](https://github.com/leonardohcl/Image-Feature-Extraction-Tools/blob/main/go_lang_fractal_json_processing_exemple.py) there's an example of how to get Lacunarity and Fractal Dimension out of the script's output.

 ## CNN Training
 To extract deep features from a CNN, either with ou without any transfer learning, it may be necessary to apply some training to the network.
-At [fractal_extraction_example.py](https://github.com/leonardohcl/Image-Feature-Extraction-Tools/blob/main/fractal_extraction_example.py) there's a simple example on how to obtain Lacunarity and Fractal Dimension, both fractal features, for an image or set of images.
-The technique applied uses the gliding box algorithm with chessboard distance.
+At [training_exemple.py](https://github.com/leonardohcl/Image-Feature-Extraction-Tools/blob/main/training_example.py) you'll find a guide to apply this training to a network using the tools provided here and from external packages.

 ## Deep Features Extraction